nickdesaulniers/rust-re2/README.md

 matches[2]; // ~"42"
 ```

-The `u32` passed to `re2::Matches::new` represents the number of groupings.
-It
+The `u32` passed to `re2::Matches::new` represents the number of groupings plus
-won't segfault if you mess this number up.
+one.
 Matches is always one more than the
 number of groupings, as matches[0] is always the "full match".
 The function
 also returns `0i32` in the case of no match, `1i32` in the case of a match,
 and `2i32` if the pattern is invalid.